 Khodi Dill is now available for public lectures, performances, and workshops with schools and educational organizations (staff and/or students) on the subjects of anti-racism and anti-oppression, ranging from introductory lessons on social constructions of race to the pressing matter of Black lives in the North American ethos.
 Dill explores anti-racist education through an intersectional and decolonizing lens, with a focus on solidarity across oppressed groups.
 Khodi Dill unpacks these weighty topics with an uncanny diplomatic candor, centering honesty, growth, and the dignity of all participants in his conversations.
 With his extensive background as a spoken word artist and an emcee, he argues that a passionate pursuit of the arts is integral for effective social justice planning within education.

-An emerging children’s author, Khodi Dill is thrilled to announce the forthcoming release of his debut picture book, Welcome to the Cypher, exploring the transformative power of hip hop music (Annick Press, TBR fall 2021).
+An emerging children’s author, Khodi Dill is thrilled to announce the forthcoming release of his debut picture book, Welcome to the Cypher, exploring the transformative power of hip hop music (Annick Press, 2021).
+Pre-order the book here.

 Contact Khodi Dill today for a live or virtual keynote, guest talk, interview, Q and A, workshop, panel presentation, or performance with your school or organization.
 A wide range of speaking topics are highlighted below, and live spoken word poetry can be incorporated upon request.
 Book today using the contact page, and experience the power of Khodi Dill’s insightful social commentary to illuminate and connect audiences in the pursuit of social justice for all.